-Ecosystem Science: The existing water quality and benthic monitoring networks need to be optimized to better understand sources of changes in the system such as vegetative composition and algal blooms.
-Aerial photography needs to be more frequent and more accessible to staff, which would allow layers to be digitized and used in GIS mapping efforts.
+Ecosystem Science: The existing water quality and benthic monitoring networks need to be optimized to better understand influences in the system such as vegetative composition and algal blooms.
+Increasing access to aerial photography for staff would unlock new opportunities for digitizing layers and enhance our GIS mapping capabilities.

-Resource Management: Sewage mains need to be replaced and stormwater issues need to be addressed comprehensively to reduce nutrient loading into an oligotrophic system like BBAP.
-The proposed Reserved Allocation Area protection needs to be implemented to prevent consumptive use withdrawals that are inconsistent with restoration or would further impact Biscayne Bay.
+Resource Management: BBAP faces many management challenges both ecological and infrastructure based.
+Sewage mains need to be replaced, and stormwater issues need to be addressed comprehensively to reduce nutrient loading into an oligotrophic system like BBAP.
+Invasive species threaten the natural habitat and order and require adaptive management.
 Unmanaged mooring areas should be evaluated against those that are managed to see if an effort should be made to bring unofficial, unmanaged areas under a less environmentally impactful arrangement.